psychemedia/winter-tales/src/dancers_of_colbeck.md

 And what of Ave's arm, the arm that couldn't be buried?
 Wll, the emperor had a casket made, and the arm was placed in it, and it was hung up so that all could see it, and reflect on what lesson it might teach them.

-And what of the revellers who had been locked hand in hand hhroughout the previous year?
+And what of the revellers who had been locked hand in hand throughout the previous year?
 Even though they'd now been separated, everyone still gawped at them, because that same hopping dance that they'd first done, hadn't stopped: they carried on dancing still.
 But whereas they hadn't been able to separate themselves from each other before, now they couldn't stand (in many senses of the word) to remain in the same place, at the same time, together.

 Four of them made their separate ways to the court of Rome, dancing all of the way there, though they never crossed each others' paths again.
 Their clothes never faded, never even needed washing; their hair and their nails never grew, and they never found a cure to stop the dancing, not at any any shrine, except for one: to St Edith, where Saint Theodoric was given a cure on Our Lady's Day, in Lenten time, as he slept beside her tomb.

 It was Brunnyng, the Bishop of Saint Toulous, who wrote this marvellous tale.
 He was even more revered, later, under the name they knew him by in Rome, and in the chronicles, and in many places beyond the sea: as Pope Leon.

 As the old saying goes, *"The nearer to the church, the further from God."
 So pay due regard to the lesson of this tale.
-Some say, it is but an idle storym while others believe it to be the truth, wondering at it, as a marvel, a clear example and a dreadful warning, against cursing.
+Some say, it is but an idle story while others believe it to be the truth, wondering at it, as a marvel, a clear example and a dreadful warning, against cursing.
 But also as a warning against dancing in church, or in the churchyard, especially when the priest tells you not to:
 just leave quietly if he asks you to settle down and you don't believe you can.

 ```